-Part 1: Curtail Abuse of Physician Non-Compete Agreements
+Part 1: Curtail Abuse of Physician Non Compete Agreements

+Physician non compete agreement is a scary term.
 Logically, there are only two ways to reduce out-of-control healthcare costs: (1) Consume less healthcare by shifting from high-cost to lower-cost services.
 (2) Lower healthcare prices, though price transparency and competition.
 Fortunately, state legislatures can achieve both objectives with relatively minor reforms, so the supporting documentation includes references to states that have already carried out the proposed reforms.
 Unfortunately, all reforms to reduce health costs will face resistance from powerful entrenched interests profiting from the status quo (see Michael Hicks’ recent article on record “not for profit” hospital profits, referenced below).

 To summarize Part 1, states should give physicians freedom to innovate with lower-cost care delivery models, like “insurance-free” direct primary care, by passing legislation modeled on those states who have already eliminated or curtailed the abuse of non-compete clauses in physician employment contracts.